LemmyNet/rfcs/0004-post-tags.md

 Parameters:

 - name
-- type
+- flavor
 - community_id (optional)
 - auth

 Tag URL will be generated using the name and communtiy id.
+Specifying tag type will not be neccesarry initially as only one type exists.

 Returns:
 Object of freshly created tag